pedrogimenez/facebook-user-style/README.md

 # Facebook.com user style

 I don't like the dirty Facebook UI.
-This is my attempt to provide a minimalist UI for Facebook.
+This is my attempt to provide a minimalist UI for the Facebook news feed.

 <img src="https://raw.github.com/pedrogimenez/facebook-user-style/master/screenshot.png" alt="facebook screenshot" />